 2. Diversifying the hiring processes

-“Our talent acquisition team has seen success in developing relationships with historically black colleges and universities, for example,” VanCampen says.
+“Our talent acquisition team has seen success in developing relationships with historically Black colleges and universities, for example,” VanCampen says.
 “We’ve created internship programs and worked to build our presence at minority and diverse hiring events.”

-RELATED: The ultimate guide to getting hired at CHG Healthcare
+Get a leg up: The ultimate guide to getting hired at CHG Healthcare

 3. Building connections for everyone